 You need a specialized oriole feeder to see these stunning birds!

-Instead of eating sunflower, peanuts, safflower, or corn like many other species, orioles have a unique diet and will only visit feeders that offer mealworms, fruit (such as oranges), jelly, or nectar.
+Instead of eating sunflower, peanuts, safflower, or corn, like many other species, orioles have a unique diet and will only visit feeders that offer fruit (such as oranges), jelly, nectar, or mealworms.

 This feeder was designed to offer THREE delicious oriole foods at once!
 Nectar, jelly, and oranges!

 - First, there is a clear plastic dish that holds the nectar.
 Orioles access the sugar water by landing on the perches and sticking their beaks through the four holes in the orange lid.